How to E-file Form 1099-DIV Online for 2023 with TaxBandits?

 - Copy C is for the payer’s records.

 Choose TaxBandits for filing 1099-DIV Form with the IRS, State and we’ll mail copies of Form 1099-DIV to the recipients.
-Started Now

 The IRS will issue penalties for filing 1099-DIV Forms for the following reasons: